sl-design-system/components/website/src/categories/components/accordion/accessibility.md

 ## WAI-ARIA

-WAI-ARIA Roles, States, and Properties for an avatar provide essential information to assistive technologies and screen readers.
+WAI-ARIA roles, states, and properties for an accordion provide essential information to assistive technologies and screen readers.
 They convey the accordion's role and additional properties to ensure accessibility and a better user experience for individuals using assistive technology.

 ### Accordion item